How to Interpret Your Dreams

 Close your eyes.
 Re-enter your dream, but this time with the presence of your inner guide.
 Notice the scenery.
 You'll want to be in the same place you wrote about in your journal.
 Replay the events and interactions, being intuitively aware of the guidance you carry with you.
 Be open to all the sensations that arise.

-It's also possible that your guide will manifest into human form, and you can talk directly with them.
+It's also possible that your guide will manifest, and you can talk directly with them.
 Carry the conversation with your guide the same way you speak with your friends or family members.
-Even if it seems imagined, play along and discover what insight's your "imagination" comes up with.
-Don't hesitate to ask the tough questions.
+Even if it seems imagined, play along and discover what insight your "imagination" comes up with.
+Don't hesitate to ask tough questions.

 CAUTION: A false sense of self (ego) may creep in and try to derail your efforts.
 The ego does so to protect your sense of identity in the world.
 Higher consciousness always, without exception, carries with it the sensations of Love and Acceptance.
 Whereas the ego will convey fear and/or flattery.
 If the situation doesn't feel right, you will need to call upon your true guide and look beyond the false ego.

-Thank your guide for accompanying you, and give them your permission to receive more messages throughout the day that relate to your dream.
+Thank your guide for accompanying you, and permit them to send more messages throughout the day related to your dream.

 1. Freud, Sigmond The Interpretation of Dreams Franz Deuticke, Leipzig and Vienna, November 1899